AdyGCode/ICT50120-SaaS-Library/ReadMe-API-1.md

 ### Docker
-For those who want to supplement the basics of docker that we use via Laravel's Sail package, the following may proove very useful:
+For those who want to supplement the basics of docker that we use via Laravel's Sail package, the following may prove very useful:
 - [Docker Crash Course Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hxjeEtdHFNYMtCpjNBm3h7)

 ### DNS